MEG FOLEY

 A cross between a facilitated community forum, story circle, and fellowship group, the convenings are for queer parents to connect with one another around questions of gender, sex, parenting, and family-building.
 The queer parent convenings will be responsive to the needs and interests of the group and also will bring prompts and topics to the group to reflect on.

-Queer gestational parents groups are focused explicitly on gender and gestation and explore the complicated experiences of gender that may arise for folx during pregnancy and subsequent family-building/parenting.
+Queer gestational parents groups were focused explicitly on gender and gestation and explore the complicated experiences of gender that may arise for folx during pregnancy and subsequent family-building/parenting.
 Queer parents convenings will unpack broader questions of queer and trans family-building/parenting, sexuality, and belonging, which may include but does not necessarily focus on gestational experience.

 Throughout the Queer Parent Convenings, participants will select information they would like to share publicly about their experiences as a queer parent.
 Some examples of form could be a zine, a picture book, posters or a painting.